ranjitkaliraj/golang-webapp-demo/README.md

-# golang-webapp-demo for testing purpose only - A GRPC and HTTP API Server based on Golang Gin framework
+# golang-webapp-demo for testing purpose only - A GRPC and HTTP API Server based on Golang Gin framework with MongoDB database.